 - Feel a strong earthquake near the ocean or a large lake.
 A strong earthquake is one that knocks people down, damages buildings, or lasts for longer than 20 seconds.

-- See the water at the ocean disappear.
-As the tsunami approaches, sometimes sea level will rapidly drop as the wave gets taller.
+- See coastal waters recede.
+As the tsunami approaches, sometimes sea level will drop rapidly as the wave gets taller.

-- Notice an unusual rapid rise in sea level.
+- Notice an unusually rapid rise in sea level.
 Some tsunamis will have a surge in front of them as they approach land.
 These surges can be very damaging and dangerous.

 - Notice a landslide that falls or slides into the ocean, a large lake, or a river.